crashuniverse/grommet/src/js/components/Drop/README.md

 **plain**

-Whether the drop element should have no background nor shadow
+Whether the drop element should have no background nor shadow.

 ```
 boolean